 The name Gifford Hirlinger is unique and almost everyone who visits this winery will ask about the name’s origin.
 In short, Gifford is a surname way down the family tree on his dad’s side and Hirlinger is a surname way down in the family tree on his mom’s side.

 Next on the itinerary was Va Piano Vineyards.
-It is always a complete fucking madhouse at Va Piano and that’s because they make really, really good wine and everyone wants to visit and taste their really, really good wine.
+It is always a madhouse at Va Piano and that’s because they make really, really good wine and everyone wants to visit and taste their really, really good wine.

 We left Northstar Winery angry.
 Very angry.
 Even Peter was angry.
 Peter gave us a pep talk telling us that our next winery, Tertulia Cellars, was going to be great and it was!
 Tertulia means “a social gathering of friends” in Spanish and also explains their logo of a bunch of people holding hands.